-\paragraph{(ii) SW-MLP.} We trained SW-MLPs with eight blocks, where the hidden layers of these MLPs share a common $\Omega = 2^{18}$ connectivity pattern.
+\paragraph{(ii) SW-MLP.} For a fair comparison between the Mixers and SW-MLPs, we set the first layer of both models to the same per-patch FC structure.
+We trained SW-MLPs with eight blocks, where the hidden layers of these MLPs share a common $\Omega = 2^{18}$ connectivity pattern.
 Following the per-patch fully connected layer, the feature matrix is vectorized and processed as a standard MLP with masked sparse connectivity.

 For each freezing rate $1-p$, we determined the width $m$ of the hidden units using the equation:

 We set $1-p=0.1, 0.3, 0.5, 0.7, 0.9$, which correspond to $m=540, 612, 724, 935, 1619$, respectively.